Description

 Applying this definition to our asset in some examples:

-• Looking at the average days under water of 102 days in the last 5 years of Palo Alto Networks, we see it is relatively higher, thus worse in comparison to the benchmark SPY (78 days)
+• The average days under water over 5 years of Palo Alto Networks is 66 days, which is smaller, thus better compared to the benchmark SPY (123 days) in the same period.

 Performance (YTD)